AdobeDocs/experience-manager-65-lts.en/help/sites-authoring/default-components-designmode.md

 >
 >Editing the design using Design Mode as described in this article is the recommended way to define designs of static templates
 >
 >Modifying designs in CRX DE for example, is not best practice and the application of such designs can vary from expected behavior.
-See the developer document [Page Templates - Static](/help/sites-developing/page-templates-static.md#how-template-designs-are-applied) for more information.

 ## Enable/Disable Components {#enable-disable-components}